silicia-apps/sio/storybook-migration-summary.md

 ## The Storybook automigration scripts were ran

-### Some migrations failed

-The following commands failed and your Storybook configuration for these projects was not migrated to the latest version 9:
+The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 9:

 - `pnpm dlx storybook automigrate --config-dir libs/auth/.storybook`

 - `pnpm dlx storybook automigrate --config-dir libs/core/.storybook`

-You can run these commands again, manually, and follow the instructions in the output of these commands to migrate your Storybook configuration to the latest version 9.
+Please make sure to check the results yourself and make sure that everything is working as expected.

 Also, we may have missed something.
 Please make sure to check the logs of the Storybook CLI commands that were run, and look for the `❌ Failed trying to evaluate` message or `❌ The migration failed to update` message.
 This will indicate if a command was